 Fab Lab London has closed Frederick's Place coinciding with the end of the lease.
 We designed, built, operated and handed over a series of Labs in partnership with Barclays, the last one being Notting Hill Gate.
-The founders have decided to take a short break before establishing any new ventures with the Lab.
-Thinking time as so much as moved on and new opportunities need to be established.
+The founders are now focusing on new opportunities...

 Tony is orientating towards the stages post prototype as the early one off fast proof of concept is largely working.
 How do you digitally manufacture 10 to 200 of your product, on shore, fast and at a price that works, using a distributed model to avoid shipping and transport, which is a stepping stone to sustainable, life-cycle driven design for manufacture and scale - late seed to early A.

 Andrew has moved into the urban farming space and see’s food as the next ‘big thing’ as we approach a population of 9 billion on the planet.
 How do we support and feed so many people with new and sustainable food systems?
-A big question, opening a Green Lab in Bermondsey in a meanwhile property to explore this.
+A big question, opening a Green Lab in Bermondsey, London.